Catalogues and

 M48 | 28 | 1 1/8" | 70.000 kg |

-When tensioning a wire the wire will stretch and this need to be taken into consideration during calculation.
+When tensioning a wire the wire will stretch and this needs to be taken into consideration during calculation.

 Stretch is the degree of a material to which it is able to be lengthened by pulling and can be of two types: